webpad/eNote-SDK/README.md

 ## INTRODUCTION

-This document is provided by MobiScribe SDK Library, the purpose of providing software design guide.
+This document is provided by MobiScribe.
 The SDK Library uses the JAVA language design, which contains two classes.jar and javalib.jar JAVA Library.

+Developers can use this SDK to customize MobiScribe like:
+1. Refresh mode of the eInk panel
+1. nDraw for handwriting speed-up
+1. 2-Step-Suspend for power saving on the reading apps
+1. Adb tool setup for Netronix devices

 ## Development REQUIREMENTS